Bail rejected in New Kensington drive-by shooting case

 Common Pleas Court Judge Scott Mears rejected a request for bail from Ernest Gary IV, 18, of New Kensington, who police said fired multiple shots into a car near East Ken Manor in the late afternoon on June 19.

-"There is no condition or combination of conditions other than imprisonment that will reasonably assure the safety of the community ...," the judge wrote in a brief court order issued Tuesday after he reviewed testimony from Gary's preliminary hearing on July 29.
+"There is no condition or combination of conditions other than imprisonment that will reasonably assure the safety of the community," the judge wrote in a brief court order issued Tuesday after he reviewed testimony from Gary's preliminary hearing July 29.

 Gary and Issac Weihrauch were 17 when they were arrested last summer and charged as adults with counts of attempted homicide, aggravated assault, conspiracy, reckless endangerment and other offenses.
 Gary turned 18 in November.
 According to court records, Weihrauch will turn 18 in late March.